SekiT/TMP/README.md

 If the state becomes `A`, then the machine stops.

-Infinite loops are not accepted or detected. `Reset` button will rescue us in that case.
+Infinite loops are not accepted or detected. `HALT` button will rescue you in that case.

 ## Misc: Markdown Template